influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/template.md

 withPath(path)
 ```

-Path to access on the HTTP server.
+"Path to access on the HTTP server."

 ### fn container.lifecycle.postStart.httpGet.withPort